ShiminZhang/BVArithmaticBenchmarkGenerator/README.md

 ./nbitadd/gen_nbitadd.sh

+default range of bits: [10000,50000]

-A simple way to change the range of bits used for instances is to change it in ./nbitmult/gen_nbitadd.sh
+A simple way to change the range of bits used for instances is to change it in ./nbitadd/gen_nbitadd.sh

 To generate commutativity/associativity instances only, if not both, please check the gen() function in the script.
 The comments there would help.